 It was another muggy winter evening, prematurely dark.
 The ad-hocs had enough friends and family with them that we were able to simulate an off-peak queue-time, and we all stood and sweated in the preshow area, waiting for the doors to swing open, listening to the wolf-cries and assorted boo-spookery from the hidden speakers.
 The doors swung open, revealing Lil in a rotting maid's uniform, her eyes lined with black, her skin powdered to a deathly pallor.
 She gave us a cold, considering glare, then intoned, "Master Gracey requests more bodies."

-As we crowded into the cool, musty gloom of the parlor, Lil contrived to give my ass an affectionate squeeze.
+As we crowded into the cool, musty gloom of the As we crowded into the cool, musty gloom of the parlor, Lil contrived to give my ass an affectionate squeeze.
 I turned to return the favor, and saw Debra's elfin comrade looming over Lil's shoulder.
 My smile died on my lips.

-The man locked eyes with me for a moment, and I saw something in there-some admixture of cruelty and worry that I didn't know what to make of.
+elty and worry that I didn't know what to make of.
 He looked away immediately.
-I'd known that Debra would have spies in the crowd, of course, but with elf-boy watching, I resolved to make this the best show I knew how.
+I'd known that Debra would have spies in the crowd, of course, but with elf-boy watching, I resolved to make this the best The man locked eyes with me for a moment, and I saw something in there - some admixture of crushow I knew how.

 It's subtle, this business of making the show better from within.
 Lil had already slid aside the paneled wall that led to stretch-room number two, the most recently serviced one.
 Once the crowd had moved inside, I tried to lead their eyes by adjusting my body language to poses of subtle attention directed at the new spotlights.
-When the newly remastered soundtrack came from behind the sconce-bearing gargoyles at the corners of the octagonal room, I leaned my body slightly in the direction of the moving stereoimage.
-And an instant before the lights snapped out, I ostentatiously cast my eyes up into the scrim ceiling, noting that others had taken my cue, so they were watching when the UV-lit corpse dropped from the pitch-dark ceiling, jerking against the noose at its neck.
+When the newly remastered soundtrack came from behind the sconce-bearing gargoyles at the corners of the octagonal room, I leaned my body slightly in the direction of the moving stereo-image.
+And an instant before the lights snapped out, I ostentatiously cast my eyes up into the scrim ceiling, noting that others had taken the noose at its neck.

+The crowd filed in

+90

 The crowd filed into the second queue area, where they boarded the Doom Buggies.
 There was a low buzz of marveling conversation as we made our way onto the moving sidewalk.
-I boarded my Doom Buggy and an instant later, someone slid in beside me.
-It was the elf.
+I boarded my Doom Bugg and an instant later, someone slid in beside me.
+It

+was the elf.